psyskasax/angular-demo-strict/README.md

 Package Manager: npm 8.7.0

 ## Test cases
-### Funcion with "Object type" parameter defined as any
+### Function with "Object type" parameter defined as any
 - may be an unexpected object type
 - may be null
 - may be undefined